| | | | | |

 • | | |

-S7 Airlines Flight Makes Emergency Landing in Russia
+IndiGo Flight Makes Emergency Landing in Chennai

 To include the featured image in your Twitter Card, please tap or click their icon a second time.